swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

 When creating pull requests:

 * the `setup-runner` job creates a self-hosted GPU runner.
 * the `train-and-report` job runs on the self-hosted GPU runner.
-It trains the model and pushes the trained model to the remote bucket with DVC.
+It runs two DVC experiments with different learning rates, pushes the experiment refs to GitHub, uploads DVClive logs to cloud storage, and pushes the trained model to the remote bucket with DVC.
 * the `cleanup-runner` job destroys the self-hosted GPU runner that was created.
   It also guarantees that the GPU runner pod is removed, even when if the previous step failed or was manually cancelled.

+The TensorBoard pod was deployed separately and reads DVClive logs from the same cloud storage bucket.
+The CML report includes a link to the TensorBoard dashboard so reviewers can explore the live metrics.

 When merging pull requests:

 * the `publish-and-deploy` runs on the main runner when merging pull requests.
   It retrieves the model with DVC, containerizes then deploys the model artifact.

+!!! info

+    The workflow uses `dvc exp run` to create experiments on the cluster.
+The experiments are pushed back to the repository as Git refs.
+After the run, the best experiment must be promoted manually into the PR branch before merging.
+    This is explained in the next section.

 Check the differences with Git to validate the changes.